StefVandekerckhove1/challenge-collecting-data/README.md

 - Prepared 'Immo_scraping.py' for scraping the urls retreived from the 'Immo_get_urls.py' file and storing the information in 'immoweb_data.csv'

 Stef:
-- Prepared the git repo
+- Prepared the git repo + README
 - Added the number of facades condition to  the 'create_data()' function
 - Tested the 'create_data()' function on different URL links of ImmoWeb